 These products are generally Portland cement-based and are therefore more durable.
 Typically, medium-density fireproofing products have a minimum density of 22 PCF.
 This product will also generally carry a higher bond strength and therefore will be code compliant with structures over 75ft in height.

-The benefits of this type of fireproofing include:
+The benefits of this type of fireproofing include:- More durable than the lightweight fireproofing.

 Medium-density fireproofing offers durability and thermal performance combined with relatively easy installation.
 This type of fireproofing is great for parking garages and mechanical rooms.
 You can use it to meet the construction code requirements for high-rise buildings, as well as those with some exposure to weather.